deep-security/amazon-guardduty/README.md

 ![Automatically Implement Rule Recommendations](https://github.com/deep-security/amazon-guardduty/blob/master/docs/ds-automatically-apply-rules.png?raw=true "Automatically implement rule recommendations (when possible)")

-For the record, [Application Control is also very simple to use](https://help.deepsecurity.trendmicro.com/Protection-Modules/Application-Control/detect-drift.html?Highlight=application%20control) but should be built into your CI/CD workflow.
+For the record, [Application Control is also very simple to use](https://help.deepsecurity.trendmicro.com/Protection-Modules/Application-Control/detect-drift.html?Highlight=application%20control) but should be built into your CI/CD work flow.

 ## Permissions In Deep Security